frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/product-bundle.md

 **Duration: 2:31**

-Product Bundle stands for Sales Bill of Material.
-It's a master where you can list item which are bundled together and sold as one item.
+Product Bundle (aka Sales Bill of Material) is a master where you can list items which are bundled together and sold as one item.

 This video walks you through setting up items, and creating Product Bundle master using them.